stuliu2024/Fracture_TPFA/README.md

 # Fracture_TPFA
-Paper: A novel control volume discrete fracture model based on the RDFM framework in fractured porous media on non-conforming meshes.
+Paper: A novel control volume method for flow in fractured porous media on non-conforming meshes.

 All code was written and tested with MATLAB R2018a.